-The Trustees take a prudent approach to investing, with investments spread across five asset classes, being commercial property,
+The Trustees take a prudent approach to investing, with investments spread across five asset classes, being have some degree of ethical overlay or screening.

+commercial property,

 New Zealand and international bonds,

 Australasian and international shares.

 Most of the assets in the Trust's investment portfolio,